What does a Lactation consultant do to make the breastfeeding easy:

 Who is our Lactation Consultant:

-The lactation consultation is done by our Lead Midwife & Nurse Manager Hannah Duncan who is a Certified Breastfeeding Specialist™.
+The lactation consultation is done by our Community Midwife Hayley Lange who is an expert in this field.

 Importance of breastfeeding: